Best things to do in Stanthorpe and Granite Belt Region

 Price: Free

-14 Mt Marlay Lookout
+16 Mt Marlay Lookout

-You can climb the paved stairway to the top and then walk around the circuit path at the summit, looking out over the Granite Belt.
+You can climb the paved stairway to the top and walk around the circuit path at the summit, looking out over the Granite Belt.
 For an even better view, try using the free mounted binoculars there.

 Location: Lock Street, Stanthorpe